Random Marked Sets: Introduction

 \section{Introduction}

-Quantities measured in $\mathbb{R}^d$ are mostly modelled as so-called regionalized variables, i.\,e., one usually assumes that these quantities can, in principle, be measured everywhere in $\mathbb{R}^d$ and that the choice of sampling points does not depend on the values of these quantities.
-Based on this assumption, several geostatistical methods like variogram analysis or kriging can be applied, see \cite{ref:Cressie1993}.
+Quantities measured in space are mostly modelled as so-called regionalized variables under the implicite assumption that these quantities can, in principle, be measured everywhere and that the choice of sampling points does not depend on the values of these quantities.
+Based on this assumption, several geostatistical methods like variogram analysis or kriging can be applied \cite{ref:Cressie1993}.
 However, there are two types of situations where this assumption does not hold \cite{ref:SchlatherRibeiroDiggle2004} and hence, uncritical use of geostatistical methods might cause incorrect or meaningless results.

 The first type of problems is caused by the investigators themselves by some kind of preferential sampling \cite{ref:DiggleMenezesSu2008}.
 For instance, this happens when data are sampled only at places where high values of the variable of interest are expected.
 The second type of problems is intrinsic to the investigated object itself.
-An obvious situation is the investigation of individuals, e.\,g. trees in a forest, where interactions among individuals are present.
+An obvious situation is the investigation of individuals, e.\,g., trees in a forest, where interactions among individuals are present.
 In this particular situation the theory of marked point processes provides a formal framework for data analysis \cite{ref:DiggleRibeiroChristensen2003,ref:IllianPenttinenStoyanStoyan2008}.

-Here, we like to draw the attention to some further, deceptive situations where implicit conditioning has been mostly ignored in literature \cite{ref:KangasMaltamo,ref:LiskiWestman1997,ref:Wallermanetal2002}.
+In this paper, we would like to draw the reader's attention to some further, deceptive situations which belongs to the second type and where implicit conditioning has been mostly ignored in literature \cite{ref:KangasMaltamo,ref:LiskiWestman1997,ref:Wallermanetal2002}.
 For instance, the investigation of pesticides in soil is restricted to cropland and the height of forest litter is restricted to silvicultural areas.
-In both cases, a preselection cannot be excluded since environmental conditions directly influence the kind of land use.
-A further, simple example has motivated this work and appears when the altitude is predicted by geostatistical methods based on measurements that are taken above sealevel only.
+In both cases, an unintended preselection cannot be excluded since environmental conditions directly influence the kind of land use.
+A further, simple example has motivated this work and appears when the altitude is predicted by geostatistical methods based on measurements that are taken above sea level only.

 Such kind of conditioning might be considered as minor, but can cause major effects, nonetheless.
 We advise caution because of the following facts:

 1. Any characteristic, such as the covariance function or the variogram, has to be understood as a conditional quantity given measurements can be taken at certain locations.